 When allocations are visible to everyone, the entire agency can see how pieces fit together and where their “quick tweaks” or internal projects align with the grand scheme of other allocated resources.

-Whether you’re a small team using a shared group calendar software or a more robust office relying on more advanced resource management software, project managers that can visualize team availability have an advantage over those relying on spreadsheets.
+Whether you’re a small team using a shared group calendar software or a more robust office relying on more advanced resource management software, team leads that can visualize employee availability have an advantage over those relying on spreadsheets.

-Further, tools like Resource Guru can significantly cut down on emails, facilitate conversations that would otherwise require rounds of meetings, and help project managers allocate their resources as efficiently as possible.
+Further, tools like Resource Guru can significantly cut down on emails, facilitate conversations that would otherwise require rounds of meetings, and help you allocate your resources as efficiently as possible.

 For example, with features like reports, you can see just how over- or under-allocated resources are for any given period.
 And if you need to rush a project, you can always put in for overtime if needed (though I’m sure your team would prefer it if you didn’t).

 7. Continuously monitor your allocation and communicate changes

-Wouldn’t it be nice if when you set up your resource allocation at a project kickoff, it would just stay as you’d planned it?
+Wouldn’t it be nice if when you set up your project resources at kickoff, it would just stay as you’d planned it?

 Unfortunately, businesses, and people, aren’t stagnant.
 You acquire new projects, one of your essential resources goes on family leave, and budget cuts force project delays; as your needs and your resources’ availability shifts, so too do your resource allocation plan have to adapt.

 One way to do this (other than using your resource allocation dashboard) is to emphasize continuous communication.
-Ask your teammates how they perceive their workloads; don’t just assume stress levels based on how much they are formally allocated in your project management system.
-And keep track of their tasks; unanticipated project completion speed can help you adjust deadlines up or down.
+Ask your teammates how they perceive their workloads; don’t just assume stress levels based on how much they are formally allocated according to your project management tool.
+And keep track of their tasks; unanticipated project completion speed can help you adjust the project lifecycle.

 Finally, ask your team both during and after the project completes if they have any ideas to improve their own allocation or efficiency.
 While you can glean where each individual fits best in a project, it’s important to remember that you will always have imperfect information about their preferences and abilities.